[Milton-L] Re: Milton & Lilith

 We know Burton mentions Lilith:

-called Lilis, before he married Eve, and of her he begat nothing but devils."
+wife called Lilis, before he married Eve, and of her he begat nothing but

-unless we believe PL (Satan and Adam) is a case of Dr Jekyll and Mr Hyde, there
+And unless we believe *PL* (Satan and Adam) is a case of Dr Jekyll and Mr

-seems to be no compelling evidence as to the appearance, however distorted, of
+Hyde, there seems to be no compelling evidence as to the appearance, however

 Renaissance* by Arnold Williams.
 He proposes that Milton, like Raleigh and